t04dz/odin_recipe/README.md

 # Odin Recipe Project
-The HTML recipe website prject for The Odin Project.
+The HTML recipe website project for The Odin Project.